ibm-cloud-docs/netezza/webconsole/creating_tables.md

 1. Select the schema in which you want to create a table.
 1. Ensure that you are in the **DB Objects > Tables** tab.
 1. Click **Create table**.
 1. Type a name for the table.
    If the name contains special characters, enclose it in double quotation marks.
 The dot character (".") is not supported.
    You can select a name that has up to 128 characters.
 The name must begin with a letter or an underscore and can't contain embedded spaces.
 The name must be unique.
 1. Optional: Specify the retention time interval (in days) for the table.
    You can select between 1 day and up to 99 days, or zero to alter a temporal table to nontemporal.
 1. Add columns to the table:

    1. In the **Columns** section, under **Name**, type a name for the column.
       The name must start with a letter.
    1. Select your column type.
       The data type restricts the type of data that can be stored in a column.
 For example, preventing entry of alphanumeric characters into a numeric field.
       Data types also help sort data correctly and play a role in optimizing storage.
 For all these reasons, it is important to pick the appropriate data type.
    1. Specify whether `Not null` is true or false.
       A column that allows NULL values also allows rows to be inserted with no value in that column.
 A column that does not allow NULL values does not accept rows with no value.
    1. Specify the default value to be used if no value is specified when a row is inserted.
    1. In the **Distribute on** and **Organize on** sections, specify the distribution key for the table by selecting up to four columns.

       To add another column, click the plus sign.

 1. Click **Create**.

+To create a new table, simply type the `CREATE TABLE` query in the query editor.
+{: note}

 ### Column and table constraints
 {: #constraints-table-column}